 Certain required continuing disclosure filings, while made generally in a timely manner, were not properly linked on EMMA for all relevant series of bonds.
-In particular, the following filings were not properly linked to the noted series: (i) the Board's Audited Financial Statements for Fiscal Years 2010, 2011 and 2012 were not linked to the Series 2003A Bonds; (ii) a Reportable Event filing concerning a ratings downgrade by Moody's in October 2011 was not linked to the Series 2003A Bonds; and (iii) a Reportable Event filing concerning a downgrade by Fitch in July 2015 was not linked to the Series 1997A Bonds, the Series 1998B-1 Bonds and the Series 1999A Bonds.
+In particular, the following filings were not properly linked to the noted series: (i) the Board's Audited Financial Statements for Fiscal Year 2012 were not linked to the Series 2003A Bonds; and (ii) a Reportable Event filing concerning a downgrade by Fitch in July 2015 was not linked to the Series 1997A Bonds, the Series 1998B-1 Bonds and the Series 1999A Bonds.
 In each case, the noted filings were otherwise made in a timely manner and properly linked on EMMA to other obligations of the Board, and the Board has since updated the filings to link the noted filings with the relevant series of bonds.